draperlaboratory/cbat_tools/wp/plugin/README.md

   addresses of the symbols in these sections.
 If this flag is set to false, we assume that memory between both binaries are equal during a memory read.

+- `--wp-check-null-deref=[true|false]` If present, in the case of a single binary analysis, WP will check for inputs that would result in dereferencing a NULL address during a memory read or write.
+In the case of a comparative analysis, adds the contraint that if a memory read or write dereferences a non-null address in the original binary, then that same address is also non-null in the modified binary.
+  Defaults to false.

 ## C checking API

 There is a `cbat.h` file in the `api/c` folder which contains headers